mcarilli/CarND-Behavioral-Cloning-P3-Solution/writeup_report.md

 I took the current driving angle and added a correction; to create the angle data for the right camera, I took the driving angle and subtracted a correction.
-Using the left and right images this way should aid the car in recovery when the center-camera's image (which is what is fed to my network in autonomous mode) veers too far to the left or right.
+Using the left and right images this way should aid the car in recovery when the center-camera's image (which is what is fed to the network in autonomous mode) veers too far to the left or right.

 The angle corresponding to the flipped image was the negative of the current driving angle.
 Because the track is counterclockwise, the unaugmented training data contains more left turns than right turns.